-The offering described in this prospectus is being made in reliance upon exemptions from registration provided by Section 3(a)(4) of the Securities Act, Section 3(c)(10) of the Investment Company Act, and the exemptions from registration of the securities of nonprofit charitable organizations provided by the laws of certain states in which the Notes are offered.
+The offering described in this prospectus is being made in reliance upon exemptions from registration provided by Section 3(a)(4) of the Securities Act, Section 3(c)(10) of the Investment Company Act, and certain exemptions from registration provided by the laws of certain states in which the Notes are offered, including without limitation exemptions from registration of certain securities of nonprofit charitable organizations.
 Reliance on these exemptions does not, however, constitute a representation or guarantee that such exemptions are indeed available.
 We may seek to qualify, register or otherwise obtain authorization for the offering in certain other states where we believe such qualification, registration or other authorization is required or desirable.
 If for any reason the offering is deemed not to qualify for exemption from registration under the charitable securities exemptions referred to above (and if no other exemption from registration is available), and the offering is not registered with the applicable federal or state authorities, the sale of the Notes will be deemed to have been made in violation of the applicable laws requiring registration.
 As a remedy for such a violation, penalties and fines may be assessed against us, and investors will typically have the right to rescind their purchase and to have their purchase price returned, together with interest at statutorily prescribed rates.
-If investors requests and dissolve.
+If investors request the return of their investment, funds may not be available for that purpose.
+In that event, we may need to liquidate our assets and dissolve.
 Any refunds made will also reduce funds available for our operations.
 A significant number of requests for rescission could leave us without funds sufficient to respond to rescission requests or to successfully proceed with our activities.